HadiAr20/Hiling.id-V2/readme.md

 eas build -p android
 ```
 &nbsp;
-Then wait and follow the instruction if it the first build, generate a new key and choose apk.Last if expo need login in terminal input same as your expo.dev account
+Then wait and follow the instruction if it the first build, generate a new key and choose apk.
+Last if expo need login in terminal input same as your expo.dev account
 &nbsp;